w3c/vc-data-model-2.0-test-suite/README.md

 ```

 This example above is an unauthenticated endpoint.
 You may add zcap or oauth authentication to your endpoints.

 See the [README here](https://github.com/w3c-ccg/vc-api-test-suite-implementations).

-To run the tests, some implementations require client secrets
-that can be passed as env variables to the test script.
+To run the tests, some implementations require client secrets that can be passed as env variables to the test script.
 To see which ones require client secrets, you can check the [vc-api-test-suite-implementations](https://github.com/w3c-ccg/vc-api-test-suite-implementations) library.

 ### Docker (TODO)

 We are currently adding a feature that would allow Docker images (using the VC API above) to be used instead of live endpoints.
+The docker image that you provide will be started when the test suite is run.
+The image is expected to expose the API provided above, which will be utilized in the same way that live HTTP endpoints are used above.

 ## License